 The design of a lifting beam transforms the vertical lifting forces applied by the load on the slings into bending forces on the lifting beam.
 To counteract these bending forces, lifting beams must be extremely rigid.
 This rigidness is achieved by simply using more material, which makes lifting beams heavier, less material efficient, and often more expensive than their spreader beam counterparts.

 Lifting applications that have a wide span will require an extremely heavy and rigid lifting beam, even if the load is relatively lightweight.
 Lifting beams also often require a tag line to keep the load level and to prevent it from spinning or tipping.

 Engineered Product Warning

-Tri-State Rigging Equipment is a custom designer, manufacturer, service provider and distributor for all below the hook lifting devices, including lifting beams, serving clients from coast to coast, Canada, Mexico and especially focused in the states of Missouri, Illinois, Indiana, Kansas, Arkansas, Mississippi, Nebraska, Tennessee, Kentucky, Iowa, and Oklahoma.
+Tri-State Rigging Equipment is a custom designer, manufacturer, service provider and distributor for all below the hook lifting devices, including lifting beams, serving clients from coast to coast, Canada, Mexico and especially focused in the states of Missouri, Illinois, Indiana, Iowa, Kansas, Nebraska, Arkansas, Mississippi, Tennessee, Kentucky, South Carolina, Florida, and Oklahoma.